intel-lab-lkp/linux/Documentation/process/deprecated.rst

                 struct foo items[0];
         };

-But this led to other problems, and didn't solve some problems shared by both styles, like not being able to detect when such an array is accidentally being used _not_ at the end of a structure (which could happen directly, or when such a struct was in unions, structs of structs, etc).
+But this led to other problems, and did not solve some problems shared by both styles, like not being able to detect when such an array is accidentally being used _not_ at the end of a structure (which could happen directly, or when such a struct was in unions, structs of structs, etc).